Master Jack

 "Master Jack" is a song written by David Marks and first recorded by Four Jacks and a Jill.
-It reached #1 in South Africa and Canada, #3 on the US adult contemporary chart, and #18 on both the Billboard chart and in Australia in 1968.
+It reached #1 in South Africa and Canada (2 weeks at #1), #3 on the US adult contemporary chart, and #18 on both the Billboard chart and in Australia in 1968.
 The song was also released in the United Kingdom as a single, but it did not chart.
 It also featured on the group's 1968 album of the same name.

 The lyrics assert the right of individuals to their own interpretation of the world regardless of how "Master Jack" presents it to them.
 Upon release, the track was widely taken as a criticism of pro-apartheid propaganda promulgated by the white minority ruling party.
-In this context, the titular "Master Jack" could be interpreted as a reference to a leading politician, B.J.
-Vorster, who styled himself "John" Vorster and became prime minister of the apartheid regime in 1966.
+In this context, the titular "Master Jack" could be interpreted as a reference to a leading politician, B. J. Vorster, who styled himself "John" Vorster and became prime minister of the apartheid regime in 1966.